esa-prl/locomotion_mode/README.md

 	This service enables the locomotion mode.
 The subscription to the topic `rover_motion_cmd` is activated.
 This service should only be called from the locomotion manager.

 * **`NODE_NAME/disable`** ([std_srvs/Trigger])
-	This service enables the locomotion mode.
+	This service disables the locomotion mode.
 The subscription to the topic `rover_motion_cmd` is deactivated.
 This service should only be called from the locomotion manager.

 ### stop_mode_node